Linux Professional Institute Learning Logo.

 Now we can open a new instance of Bash and successfully reference the new variable:

-$ echo $amphibian
+$ bash $ echo $amphibian frog

 Note